 At CWC Solutions, Ms Walsh, a former Revenue inspector confirmed: “This U-turn by new chancellor Hunt will be bad for businesses and bad for genuine contractors, both of whom will have to find some other way to manage IR35 reform’s unwieldy elements.

 “That’s assuming they wish to contract with each other, but from past experience and since the introduction of the 2021 reform especially, it often seems to be a bridge too far.”

-As to practical advice going forward (and HMT has been asked to provide guidance/materials this morning by ContractorUK), Cottrell offered:
+As for practical advice going forward (HMT has been asked to provide guidance/materials this morning by ContractorUK), Cottrell offered:

 “We all have to continue to live with the [reformed] rules and of course, there does remain genuine outside IR35 situations.